narekkay/boxinit.sh/README.md

 > ./boxinit.sh 10.10.X.X box.htb

 # Install
-Copy boxinit.sh wherever you store you tools, and make it system-wide accessible by creating a symbolic link to it:
+Copy boxinit.sh wherever you store you tools, and make it system-wide accessible by creating a symbolic link to it (set absolute path for the source!) :

-	sudo ln -s ./boxinit.sh /usr/bin/boxinit.sh
+	sudo ln -s /home/user/toolz/boxinit.sh /usr/bin/boxinit.sh

 # Usage
 	chmod +x boxinit.sh